 This 5-span 445-feet long bridge is the oldest in the entire Quezon province.
 It is also touted as the longest “Spanish” bridge in the Philippines, as it was built in 1840 during Spain’s colonial era.

 Don Diego Urbano built this bridge in 1823.
 The bridge traverses the Alitao River and is composed of two arches made of adobe.
 It’s considered a historical sight in Tayabas, and therefore, worthy of a visit or two.

 This natural hot spring has been converted into wading pools and is considered the only hot spring in Tayabas.
-It features some roofed pools where you can relax and enjoy meaningful conversations with your friends and loved ones.
+It features some roofed pools to relax and enjoy meaningful conversations with your friends and loved ones.

-These are just 10 of the awesome things and places you can do and see in Tayabas City.
-If you want to find out what else the town has to offer, make sure to include it in your bucket list of places to visit within the Philippines.
+These are just 12 of the awesome things and places you can do and see in Tayabas City.
+If you want to find out what else the historic city has to offer, make sure to include it in your bucket list of places to visit within the Philippines.